 9. Travel nurses can gain experience at top facilities.

-Through new experiences and assignments in different hospitals, travelers gain skills to add to their résumé and advance their career.
-Imagine having the chance to work in Magnet hospitals, academic medical centers, specialty hospitals and many of the country’s top-rated health care facilities.
-You can also learn from doctors and nurses who are tops in their field, and can experience working with state-of-the-art technology and equipment.
+Through new experiences and assignments in different hospitals, travelers gain skills to add to their résumé and advance their careers.
+Imagine having the chance to work in Magnet hospitals, academic medical centers, specialty hospitals, and many of the country’s top-rated health care facilities.
+You can also learn from doctors and nurses who are tops in their field and can experience working with state-of-the-art technology and equipment.

 10. Travel nurses often fall in love.

 Yes, it’s true.
 Nurse travelers will often fall in love … be it with a destination or a person!
 Travelers often find a city or location that holds a special place in their heart, and it may be a place they didn’t expect.
 Where will you find your new favorite place?

 Some of our travel nurses have also met their future spouses on assignment, either at work or even right next door.
 The possibilities start when you take that first step to becoming a traveler, and then keep your mind and your heart open.